programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 - Text editor (Visual Studio Code (VSC) recommended).

 VSC contains a text editor and can be downloaded from [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com), it is free and runs on Windows, macOS, and Linux.
 It also features a terminal.
 Install as per website instructions.
 Many extensions are available for VSC and the code colouring can help detect issues such as unclosed tags or quotes.
-You can turn off error reporting in the settings or use the telemetry free [VSCodium](https://vscodium.com).
+[VSCodium](https://vscodium.com) is a user tracking/AI chat-free alternative.

 - Terminal (ie Windows PowerShell, or the terminal in macOS or Linux), or the terminal in VSC.
 The terminal in VSC can be obtained from Terminal > New Terminal.